Wharton Field House: National Basketball Association

 Wharton Field House was an early home to the team that is today's Atlanta Hawks, as well as a coaching stop of legendary coach Red Auerbach.
 Wharton Field House was home to the National Basketball League's Tri-Cities Blackhawks from 1946 until 1951.
 Under owners Leo Ferris and Ben Kerner, the franchise started in 1946 as the Buffalo Bisons, before relocating mid-season to the Tri-Cities (now called Quad Cities) area after only 13 total games.
 The NBL merged with the Basketball Association of America to form the NBA in 1949.
 Naismith Basketball Hall of Fame player William Pop Gates was on the 1946–47 Blackhawks, helping to integrate the league.
 Gates would become the first African-American coach in a major league in 1948.
-Don Otten was league MVP for the Blackkhawks in 1947–48.
+Don Otten was league MVP for the Blackhawks in 1947–48.
 In 1950, Kerner drafted Naismith Memorial Basketball Hall of Fame player Bob Cousy in the 1st round (#4).
 Cousy was reportedly unhappy to go to a small market and demanded $10,000 to sign with the Blackhawks.
 Kerner countered with $6,000 and then sold Cousy to the Chicago Stags, which folded soon afterwards, ultimately resulting in Cousy being signed by the Boston Celtics.
 Cousy would play in 13 consecutive All-Star games, win MVP honors in 1957 and play point guard on six championship Celtic teams.
-After a 24-44 season in 1950–51, Kerner relocated the franchise to a larger market and the team became the Milwaukee Hawks.
+After a 24–44 season in 1950–51, Kerner relocated the franchise to a larger market and the team became the Milwaukee Hawks.
 Two-time NBA All-Star Frankie Brian was the leading scorer on the 1950–51 Hawks during their last season in Moline.
 Eventually Kerner moved the Milwaukee Hawks to St. Louis in 1955.
 The Hawks would eventually settle in Atlanta in 1968 when Kerner sold the franchise.

 Local Moline High School basketball coach Roger Potter coached the Blackhawks briefly before being replaced by Red Auerbach.
 Auerbach was hired by Ben Kerner as head coach for the Blackhawks in 1949, but quit when he discovered that Kerner had traded a player without consulting him.
 Auerbach became Coach of the Boston Celtics in 1951–52.
 In Boston, Auerbach coached the Celtics to nine NBA titles, won 938 games and coached numerous Hall of Fame players.
 Auerbach later served as Boston's general manager, (drafting Larry Bird, Kevin McHale and others) building seven more NBA championship teams.
-Auerbach's 28-29 record with the Blackhawks was the only losing season and non-playoff season of his 20-year coaching career.
+Auerbach's 28–29 record with the Blackhawks was the only losing season and non-playoff season of his 20-year coaching career.